BxNxM/rpitools/README.md

 ```

-***use hardware optimalized meda player for 720p and 180p videos***
+***use hardware optimized media player for 720p and 180p videos***

 ```
 run in command line:
 kodibg
 ```

-It gives you a full meia player with many options.
+It gives you a full media player with many options.
-The video output goes to the dedicated hdmi connector.
+The video output goes to the dedicated HDMI connector.

 # RGB interface